yousefis/cuda_pool/README.md

-# Latency cores vs Throughput cores
+# Latency cores vs throughput cores

 Latency cores stand for CPU and throughput cores stand for GPU cores.
 This is due to the difference between GPUs and CPUs.